kids2

 Parenting Programs

-Positive Youth Activities - since we are investing in prevention programs, we also want to ensure that as children grow older, they are given positive, "exciting and stimulating options".
+Since we are investing in prevention programs, we also want to ensure that as children grow older, they are given positive, "exciting and stimulating options".
 These programs should encourage self-esteem, creative thinking, communication skills, team building and trust.
 Where ever possible, they should be gender sensitive.
-They should give outlets for youth after school that not only helps with school learning, but expands a child's option for personal growth and development.
+They should give outlets for youth after school that not only helps with school learning, but expands a child's options for personal growth and development.

 Safe Haven/After School Programs